thefooliest/kast-task-manager/SOLUTION.md

 - **Better error handling** — More specific error messages and toast notifications instead of inline error banners.
 - **Loading skeletons** — Replace "Loading..." text with skeleton placeholders.
 - **Content Security Policy** — Add a strict CSP header to prevent inline script injection.
 Currently not needed since React handles rendering safely, but it's a defense-in-depth measure.
+- **Multiple Task Views** — Currently It's possible to see project tasks in one way: list.
+For project owner would be valuable to have Gantt view for managing due dates visually, and critical path view for setting priorities.
+- **More Options for Searching and filtering** currently its possible to filter by status only.
 - **Dependency auditing** — Add `npm audit` to the development workflow and pin dependency versions in `package-lock.json`.

 ### Infrastructure